aoloe/scribus-script-repository/table-of-contents/README.md

 ## Setting the heading and toc styles from the attributes

 By adding the attributes `heading_styles` or `toc_styles` you can define custom styles to be used.
-Not only you can customize the name of the styles, but you can create multiple table of contents, by tracking different toc styles.
+Not only you can customize the name of the styles, but you can create multiple table of contents, by tracking different heading styles.

 - In _File > Document Setup > Document Item Attributes_ create the attributes `heading_styles` and / or `toc_styles`, using the type string.
 - Select the frame where you want the table of contents and use the context menu to add the `heading_styles` and / or `toc_styles` attribute, setting the value to a comma separated list with the name of the styles.